18F/handbook/docs/11-help-desk/helpdesk.md

 # CivicActions Help Desk Support

+Note: this is the help desk practice area.
+We have separate documentation that describes [how to request internal support](../04-how-we-work/support.md).

 ## Mission

 The CivicActions Help Desk provides helpful, timely and kind support to users, clients and other stakeholders by answering questions, providing resources, and enabling access.